iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 > While a good idea, currently the app does not work with my phone 😔 as it does not ask for permission for exposure notifications it simply tells you to enable them, which means the option to do so never appears on the phone.
 I like the idea and the app in general, until it asks the user for the access it won't work with all available devices<br> :date: __2020-11-26 22:56:42__

-> While setting this up, the app requires location to be turned on.
-If the only thing the app does is connect to other Blutooth connections with the app, location shouldn't matter.
-Proximity matters.
-I have no interest in having my location turned on, whether or not I can control which apps have access to location.
-This should be excised, as I won't be using this app in it's current state with location on.
-I'm sure I'm not the only one.<br> :date: __2020-11-23 22:57:29__

 #### 1-star reviews